Drupal Tutorial Explained for Beginners

-There are two ways to install Drupal – manually or using auto-installer.
-In this section, you will learn how to do both!
-Please note that the steps listed in this tutorial are based on Drupal 8.x.x core version.
-However, it’s also applicable for Drupal 7.x.x core version.
+There are two ways to install Drupal – manually or by using an auto-installer.
+In this section, we’ll discuss both methods.
+Note that the steps listed in this tutorial are for the 9.x.x version of Drupal.
+However, they should apply to older core versions too.

 Using Auto Installer

-The easiest way to install Drupal on your web hosting is by using the auto-installer feature.
-You can find it in your hosting control panel.
-As an example, we’ll show you how to install Drupal in Hostinger’s hPanel:
+The easiest way to install Drupal on your hosting server is by using the auto-installer feature.
+You can find it on your hosting control panel.
+For this example, we’ll install Drupal via Hostinger’s hPanel.

 Installing Drupal Manually

-In the following steps, we will show you how to install Drupal manually in hPanel:
+The following tutorial will show you how to install Drupal manually via hPanel.

-- Configure site – now, you can start filling the site information and site maintenance account.
-Don’t forget to save the username and password since it will be used as your site’s login credentials.
-Then, click Save and continue to finish the installation.
+- Fill in the site information, site maintenance account, and regional settings sections.
+Take note of the username and password since they will be used as your site’s login credentials.
+Click Save and continue to finish the Drupal installation.

 How to Build a Website With Drupal?